Flamestar98/Linux-ISO-Downloader/README.md

 #### GUI
 * Double-click the .deb file and click install
-* Find and open "Tux Disc" in the application menu of your desktop (the desktop file is saved under ~/.local/share/applications)
+* Find and open "Tux Disc" in the application menu of your desktop under "Accessories" (the desktop file is saved under ~/.local/share/applications)

 #### CLI
-* run "dpkg -i FILEPATH/tux-disc_YYYY-mm-dd-v?.?.deb" (where "FILEPATH" is the full path (you can use "~" in the filepath if it's somewhere in your home directory) to the .deb file, and "YYYY-mm-dd-v?.?" is the version number of Tux Disc)
+* run "dpkg -i FILEPATH/tux-disc_?.?-?.deb" (where "FILEPATH" is the full path (you can use "~" in the filepath if it's somewhere in your home directory) to the .deb file, and "?.?-?" is the version number of Tux Disc)
 * Once install is complete, simply run "tux-disc" from any terminal

 ### Source
 * Download the source tarball from the releases page or clone the Git repository

 #### GUI
-* Right click "tux-disc_YYYY-mm-dd-v?.?.sh"
+* Right click "tux-disc_?.?-?.sh"
 * Select "Properties"
 * Select "Permissions"
 * Check the "Allow executing file as program" box